unshackledfitness/UnshackledFitness/README.md

 A workout planner/tracker for weight lifters.
 It is a cross-platform hosted WebAssembly Blazor PWA with a vertical slice architecture that supports MS SQL Server, MySQL, and PostgreSql databases through Entity Framework.

-## Demo

-A hosted version is available at https://unshackled.fitness.
-A 30-day, no credit card required, free trial is available.

 ## Run Locally

 Install the [.NET SDK](https://dotnet.microsoft.com/en-us/download) for your platform.
 Then, install the EF Core tools for the .NET CLI.